 Please visit www.votetexas.gov for more information.

-The City of Red Oak is a Home-Rule city with a Manager-Council form of government.
-The City Council consists of a Mayor and five Councilmember who are elected at-large by majority vote.
+The City of Red Oak is a Home-Rule city with a Council-Manager form of government.
+The City Council consists of a Mayor and five Councilmembers who are elected at-large by majority vote.

 Each candidate for an elective office shall meet the following qualifications: (as specified in the Home Rule Charter)

 - be at least twenty-one (21) years of age;

 - be a citizen of the United States;

 - be a qualified voter of the City;

 - reside and have resided for at least twelve (12) months preceding the election within the corporate limits of the City;